 We conducted parallel retrospective and prospective analyses of ARTISTIC (6) cervical cytology samples in this study.
 Using ARTISTIC samples had the benefit that the samples were well characterised in terms of clinical follow up data.
 The advantage of the retrospective analysis was that we were able to enrich our sample set for underlying CIN2+ lesions, which in turn gave sufficient power to the study to allow a meaningful comparison of HC2 versus PapilloCheck® for the detection of CIN2+.
 Agreement between PapilloCheck® and the Roche line blot assays remained good despite the samples having been processed, frozen and stored for up to six years before they were tested with PapilloCheck®.
 In the prospective analysis we were able to compare the performance of the two tests contemporaneously under the same conditions using fresh cervical cytology material, but there were only 18 underlying CIN2+ lesions.
 A prospective study sufficiently large to detect small differences in the performance characteristics of these tests would be extremely expensive and is unlikely to be performed.

-Greiner Bio-One have now developed a microarray-based test kit using the same technology as the approved PapilloCheck® which detects the 14 carcinogenic types (Greiner Bio-One, REF 505060).
-This is important because any HPV test used in primary cervical screening must detect high risk HPV rather than low risk types or a mixture of the two and we have shown that PapilloCheck® (considering these 14 HR types) is significantly more specific than HC2 with only a small decrease in sensitivity..
+Greiner Bio-One has now developed a microarray-based test kit using the same technology as the approved PapilloCheck® which detects the 14 carcinogenic types (Greiner Bio-One, REF 505060).
+This is important because any HPV test used in primary cervical screening must detect high risk HPV rather than low risk types or a mixture of the two and we have shown that PapilloCheck® (considering these 14 HR types) is significantly more specific than HC2 with only a small decrease in sensitivity.
+Compared with the HC2 test, which using the Qiagen QiaSymphony and Rapid Capture is capable of processing 88 samples in 9 hours, the PapilloCheck® method employed in this study required 1.5 days to process 80 samples.
+Greiner Bio–One, which manufactures PapilloCheck®, has now developed an automated platform which is expected to launch in early 2016, and which will be capable of a throughput and ergonomic performance comparable with HC2.
+We and others have shown that PapilloCheck® also compares well with other PCR based systems such as the Roche Linear Array, and this genotyping capability will have clinical utility for stratifying HPV positive women, especially as vaccinated cohorts come through to cervical screening.
 In conclusion, this large study has confirmed that the PapilloCheck® high-risk would be a suitable HPV assay in primary screening, providing sufficient sensitivity and improved specificity relative to HC2.

 Acknowledgements